DecDuck/sapiens-javascript-runtime/README.md

 6. Done!

-At the top of all of your scripts, use `import "@sapiens/spjs"` to import the necessary types.
+If you're using Typescript, at the top of all of your scripts, use `import "@sapiens/spjs"` to import the necessary types.
 Then, `export default myModule;` so Sapiens can access your code.

+If you're using JavaScript, assign your module to `exports.default` to export it so Sapiens can access your code.

 The runtime comes with built-in typings for Hammerstone, but does not contain the code itself.
 If you use these typings, **you must install Hammerstone**.